An Ecosystem-Based Conservation Framework for Oyster Reefs

 coastal management, Decision support tool, Ecosystem models, ecosystem restoration, endangered species, natural disasters

-The objective of the proposed project is to provide a transparent decision support framework to make optimal recommendations for listed species while also considering landowner objectives using a case study at the Gulf Islands National Seashore complex.
+The objective of the proposed project was to provide a transparent decision support framework to make optimal recommendations for listed species with conflicting habitat needs while also considering landowner objectives using a case study at the Gulf Islands National Seashore complex.

 Gulf of Mexico Island and Beach Restoration